Mechsoft-Limited/iniswap-document/products/yield-farming/README.md

 ### Calculating Farm Base Reward APR

-The** Farm Base APR** is calculated according to the farm multiplier and the total amount of liquidity in the farm -- this is the amount of CAKE distributed to the farm.
+The** Farm Base APR** is calculated according to the farm multiplier and the total amount of liquidity in the farm -- this is the amount of INI distributed to the farm.

 ### Calculating LP Reward APR